Carlos Ghosn: Four charts on the Nissan boss scandal

 This is believed to have caused concern and resentment at Nissan - and looking at the graph below, it is easy to see why.
 When the partnership between the two was first established, they were building cars at a similar rate.

-Since then, Renault has nearly doubled its output, helped in part by the acquisition of the Russian manufacturer Avtovaz in 2014.
+Afterwards, Renault nearly doubled its output, helped in part by the acquisition of the Russian manufacturer Avtovaz in 2014.

-But Nissan has grown even more quickly.
-It now makes nearly 6 million cars and light vans every year - roughly a third more than Renault.
-Last year it made a profit of $5.8bn, and accounted for a sizeable chunk of Renault's own earnings.
+But Nissan grew even more quickly.
+It now makes nearly six million cars and light vans every year - roughly a third more than Renault.
+In 2017, it made a profit of $5.8bn and accounted for a sizeable chunk of Renault's own earnings.

 So seen from that perspective, Nissan and its executives could be forgiven for asking why they risked losing status and influence within the Alliance, despite providing the lion's share of production and profits.